Welcome to the Diocese of Orlando Communications and Announcements section.

 For a flyer, click here.

-Host a mission student for the 2025-26 school year
+Looking for a host family in Orlando for the 2025-26 school year

 For a graphic, click here.